RoySegall/gizra.com/src/_posts/2018-02-01-Travis-speed.md

     - $HOME/.drush/cache
 ```

 It's explained well in the verbose [documentation](https://docs.travis-ci.com/user/caching) at Travis-ci.com.
 Before your script is executed, Travis populates the cache directories automatically from a successful previous build.
-If your project has only a few packages, it won't help much, actually it can make the things even slower, what's critical that we need to cache slow-to-generate, easy-to-download materials.
+If your project has only a few packages, it won't help much, and actually it can make things even slower.
+What's critical is that we need to cache slow-to-generate, easy-to-download materials.
 Caching a large ZIP file would not make sense for example, caching many small ones from multiple origin servers would be more sane.

-From this point, you could just read the standard documentation instead of this blog post, but we have as well icing on the cake for you.
+From this point, you could just read the standard documentation instead of this blog post, but we also have icing on the cake for you.
 A Drupal installation can take several minutes, initializing all the modules, executing the logic of the install profile and so on.
-Travis is kind enough to provide a bird-eye-view on what eats up build time:
+Travis is kind enough to provide a bird's-eye view on what eats up build time:

 {% include thumbnail.html image_path="assets/images/posts/travis-speed/travis-benchmark.png" caption="Execution speed measurements built in the log" %}

 Mind the bottleneck when making a decision on what to cache and how.
-For us, it meant to cache the installed, initialized Drupal database and the full document root.
+For us, it means cache of the installed, initialized Drupal database and the full document root.
 Cache invalidation is hard, we cannot decline that, but it turned out to be a good compromise between complexity and execution speed gain, check our examples:
  - [`pre_cache.sh`](https://github.com/Gizra/drupal-elm-starter/blob/master/ci-scripts/pre_cache.sh)
  - [`post_cache.sh`](https://github.com/Gizra/drupal-elm-starter/blob/master/ci-scripts/post_cache.sh)